Salesforce Dictionary - Free Salesforce GlossarySalesforce Dictionary

 Push notifications1010Per transaction

-In production, four limits cause ~95% of LimitException errors.
-The rest are vanishingly rare.
+In production, four limits cause roughly 95 percent of LimitException errors.
+The rest are vanishingly rare, and chasing them before you have eliminated these four is wasted effort.

 1. Too many SOQL queries: 101